-- Begin planning now for private, uninterrupted time in your schedule to complete the assignments. - Check your email account regularly for updated information. - Use e-mail for private messages to the instructor and other students.
-The discussion forum is for public messages. - If you have questions or confusion about an assignment, ask.
+- Begin planning now for private, uninterrupted time in your schedule to complete the assignments preferably in at least one-hour blocks and at least three times a week.
+It can be easy to fall behind! - Check your email account regularly for updated information. - Use e-mail for private messages to the instructor and other students.
+The discussion forum is for public messages. - If you have questions or confusion about an assignment, take action promptly!
 Check the Getting Help Discussion to see if your concern has been addressed already.
 If not, post your question to this discussion. - Read directions carefully.

-For posts to online discussions, conventions of on-line etiquette which include courtesy to all users, will be observed.
+For posts to online discussions, conventions of on-line etiquette ("netiquette") which include courtesy to all users, will be observed.
+Please see Guidelines for Online Discussion for detail.